 Dentists diagnose and treat problems with a patient’s teeth, gums, and other parts of the mouth.
 They provide advice and instruction on taking care of teeth and gums and on diet choices that affect oral health.

 Careers within dentistry are diverse and provide many opportunities for challenging and rewarding service.
 Most dentists are general practitioners, handling a variety of dental needs.
 Other dentists practice in any of nine specialty areas:

-From the time you begin college, you are assembling a complete universal application to apply to these professional schools.
+From the time you begin college and your pre-dentistry pathway, you are assembling a complete universal application to apply to these professional schools.
 Dental schools will review your application holistically, and you can work with your advisors to provide a competitive application.

 Most programs look for a minimum undergraduate cumulative 3.0 GPA but the average GPA for matriculates is a 3.5 cumulative and a 3.4 in the sciences.
 Keep in mind these numbers are averages and various schools can have their own averages that are higher or lower.
 Also, these averages are climbing higher each year and admission to dental schools is more competitive than ever.
 Be sure you take your studies seriously and put in the proper time for reading, studying, and review for each course.